apple patient

 Renowned TF Securities analyst Ming-Chi Kuo has once again spoken out on the subject of the Apple Car, stating that Apple will work closely with Hyundai on an initial model that could lead to new vehicles built in collaboration with General Motors and European manufacturer PSA.

-In a note to investors, Kuo confirmed recent reports of a possible partnership with Hyundai, saying the first Apple Car will be built on the company's E-GMP electric vehicle platform.
-Hyundai Mobis will take the lead in designing and producing the components while Hyundai subsidiary Kia will handle production in the US.
+In a note to investors, Kuo confirmed recent reports of a potential partnership with Hyundai, stating that the first Apple Car will be built on the company's E-GMP electric vehicle platform.
+Hyundai Mobis will take the lead in designing and producing the components, while Hyundai subsidiary Kia will handle production in the US.

 Apple Car: Up to 500 KM range?